-Since, the fragments do not have the same time interval, this means that a periodically-pulsed tachyon signal will appear to be aperiodic and with the pulses overlapping at later intervals to the moving observer, see Figure \ref{LRP2}.
+Since, the fragments do not have the same time interval, this means that a periodically-pulsed tachyon signal will appear to be aperiodic and will eventually appear to overlap at later intervals to the moving observer, see Figure \ref{LRP2}.
 The observed changes in the pulse width along with overlapping of pulses in $A$'s frame makes any information encoded in the tachyon signals difficult to recover, especially, in broadband communications.
 Therefore, one may need to device novel information recovery protocols to mitigate these effects.